Click for Printable Version

 1) Alcor will offer CMS to all members starting January 1, 2005, subject to the terms and conditions described herein.
 Standby and Transport is defined to include all rescue activities up through the time the legally pronounced member is delivered to the Alcor operating room for cryoprotection.
 This will be officially known as CMS.

 2) A separate general ledger fund account has been established for CMS distributions.
 This fund account is credited with all CMS revenues as described herein and from which all CMS expenses shall be paid.
-All disbursements from this fund will require the approval and signature of two authorized persons from a group that includes the CEO, the Vice President, the Technical Operations Director, and the Chairman of the Board.
+All disbursements from this fund will require the approval and signature of two authorized persons from a group that includes the CEO, the Vice President, the Technical Operations Director, the Chief Financial Officer, and the Chairman of the Board.
 This fund will not be used for any purpose other than for CMS.
 If this fund is ever reasonably determined by the Board of Directors to be in excess of what is prudently required for future anticipated Standby and Transport expenses, additional CMS revenue will be divided equally between the Patient Care Trust and the General Fund.

 $3,000 to the CMS fund pool